Rew321/Select-in-html/Readme.md

-Cookies are small text files that a website stores on a user's device (computer, phone, etc.) when they visit the site.
-They are used for various purposes, including:

 In HTML, the `<select>` element is used to create a dropdown list of options that allows users to select one or more values from a list.
 The `<select>` element is typically used in forms to collect user input.

 Here are some common uses of the `<select>` element in HTML: